Freeview (Australia)

-Freeview is the brand name of the digital terrestrial television platform in Australia intended to bring all of free-to-air (FTA) broadcasters onto a consistent marketing platform, to compete against subscription television, in particular Foxtel.
+Freeview is the brand name of the digital terrestrial television platform in Australia intended to bring all free-to-air (FTA) broadcasters onto a consistent marketing platform, to compete against subscription television, in particular Foxtel.
 The strategy coincided with the expansion to 3 digital channels for each FTA network and the phasing out of analogue television in Australia.
 Important services from Freeview include its free-to-air channels with an enhanced EPG (electronic program guide) across all channels.
 Freeview also certifies televisions, set-top boxes and personal video recorders (PVR) which meet its standards.

 The Freeview brand was launched in November 2008 with teaser commercials promising 15 channels in 2009.
-The first new "Freeview" channel started on 26 March 2009 with Network 10's 10 Bold channel.
+The first new "Freeview" channel started on 26 March 2009 with Network 10's One HD channel (now 10 Drama).
 Further advertising began on 26 April 2009, with the first Freeview certified devices appearing in retailers from May 2009.
 In June 2010, the second phase of devices, marked as "Freeview EPG" devices, became available in retail stores, designed to work with the newly launched interactive EPG built on MHEG-5.
 This Freeview EPG ceased operating on 24 November 2017, and Freeview is now focusing on its new Hybrid Broadcast Broadband TV (HbbTV) FreeviewPlus service which was launched in 2014 and incorporates an onscreen guide.

 History

 Digital terrestrial television commenced in Australia on 1 January 2001, in Sydney, Melbourne, Brisbane, Adelaide and Perth using DVB-T standards.
-The transition from analog PAL transmissions began in 30 June 2010 and was completed by 10 December 2013.
+The transition from analog PAL transmissions began on 30 June 2010 and was completed by 10 December 2013.

 The Freeview brand was launched on 24 November 2008, while the actual service commenced in 2009 along with the rollout of a number of Freeview badged set-top boxes and integrated digital televisions.
 (At least four manufacturers intend to release Phase 1 Freeview devices which do not support MHEG-5.)

 Freeview has been criticised as being ambiguous and light on details, with criticism that certification is more about restricting devices than enabling them.
 The introduction of channels replacing the previous high definition simulcasts led to complaints that regular programming was no longer broadcast in high-definition.

 Ownership

-The Freeview organisation comprises free-to-air licencees Australian Broadcasting Corporation, Special Broadcasting Service, Seven Network, Nine Network, Network 10, Prime Media Group and Southern Cross Broadcasting.
+The Freeview organisation comprises free-to-air licencees of Australian Broadcasting Corporation, Special Broadcasting Service, Seven Network, Nine Network and Network 10.

 An ABC release stated these groups are shareholders of Freeview, though a company search revealed all shares were owned by the Nine Network.

 WIN Corporation was a member of the Freeview organisation until March 2012 after complaints over the organisation's role in the television industry and the cost of operations.
 SBS withdrew from Freeview in May 2015, citing federal budget cuts, but Freeview cannot disable SBS's HbbTV app or remove it from the airwaves.